 I peroxided my hair for the first time a few weeks back, with one of those kits you can buy from the chemist for a fiver.

-I called into a high street salon first, for advice… but my vision – bottle-blonde with dark roots – was met with thinly-disguised horror.
+I called into a high street salon first, for advice… but my idea – bottle-blonde with dark roots – was met with thinly-disguised horror.

-I should have asked her what she meant by this… (nobody knows!) …but I was too distracted by her outrageous plan to charge me £60 to dye my hair Silver!
-Apparently numerous celebrities are currently “rocking the grey hair trend”.
+Nobody knows what that means… I should’ve asked… but I was too distracted by her outrageous plan to charge me £60 to dye my hair Silver!
+Apparently numerous celebrities are currently “rocking the grey/gray trend”.

 “But I’m already grey!”
 I protested at her vexed reflection.